brown-ccv/honeycomb-docs/README.md

 ## Deployment

-Deployment happens in GitHub Actions to GitHub Pages
+Deployment happens through Firebase Hosting.
+Take a look at the github workflows

 ## Versioning